Incomplete Gamma Kernels: Generalizing Locally Optimal Projection Operators: Introduction

-In this paper, we investigate the theoretical relationship of projection-based surface reconstruction approaches with their respective properties and show that these are unified within the common Mean Shift framework.
-In particular, the key contributions of our work are: \begin{itemize} \item We reveal the relation of the classical localized $ L_1 $ estimator used in LOP to the Mean Shift framework via a novel kernel $ K_{\mathrm{LOP}} $ and introduce the family of \emph{incomplete gamma kernels} $ K_{\Gamma} $ as a generalization of this result where each kernel represents a localized $ L_p $ estimator (see Section~\ref{sec:background}). \item We derive various properties of the kernel family concerning distributional, Mean Shift induced, and other aspects such as strict positive definiteness to obtain a deeper understanding of the operator's projection behavior (see Section~\ref{sec:kernel_properties}). \item We demonstrate that leveraging the derived theoretical insights enables several applications including an improved Weighted LOP (WLOP) density weighting scheme, a more accurate Continuous LOP (CLOP) kernel approximation as well as the derivation of \emph{incomplete gamma losses}, a set of novel robust loss functions (see Section~\ref{sec:applications}). \end{itemize} In our evaluation, we demonstrate the benefits induced by our modifications in a range of quantitative and qualitative experiments.
+In this paper, we investigate the theoretical relationship of projection-based point cloud denoising approaches with their respective properties and show that these are unified within the common probabilistic Mean Shift framework.
+In particular, the key contributions of our work are: \begin{itemize} \item We reveal the relation of the classical localized $ L_1 $ estimator used in LOP to the Mean Shift framework via a novel kernel $ K_{\mathrm{LOP}} $ and introduce the family of \emph{incomplete gamma kernels} $ K_{\Gamma} $ as a generalization of this result where each kernel represents a localized $ L_p $ estimator (see Section~\ref{sec:background}). \item We derive various properties of the kernel family concerning distributional, Mean Shift induced, and other aspects such as strict positive definiteness to obtain a deeper understanding of the operator's projection behavior (see Section~\ref{sec:kernel_properties}). \item We demonstrate that leveraging the derived theoretical insights enables several applications including an improved Weighted LOP (WLOP) density weighting scheme, a more accurate Continuous LOP (CLOP) kernel approximation, the derivation of \emph{incomplete gamma losses}, a set of novel robust loss functions, as well as neural network priors (see Section~\ref{sec:applications}). \end{itemize} In our evaluation, we demonstrate the benefits induced by our modifications in a range of quantitative and qualitative experiments.
 Furthermore, the theoretical insights of our investigations with their proven effect may be of great relevance also for future learning-based approaches.
+The source code is available at \url{https://github.com/stotko/incomplete-gamma-kernels}.